pnp/blog/content/post/viva-connections-toolkit-vscode-general-intro/index.md

 Additionally, when an SPFx project is opened the extension will check serve.json file and suggest updating it to set the initialPage property based on the currently logged-in tenant.

-## 👉 All the help you need in single place
+## 📚 All the help you need in single place

 Last but not least, the extension has a section with additional resources that might be helpful in SPFx development.
-To name a few we may find links to the [Microsoft Sample Solutions gallery](https://adoption.microsoft.com/en-us/sample-solution-gallery/?sortby=creationDateTime-true&keyword=&product=Viva&action=ajax_plugin_call_sample_solution_gallery), [Adaptive Card Designer](https://adaptivecards.io/designer/), [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), and many documentation resources, and of course to the best community in the world.
+To name a few we may find links to the [Microsoft Sample Solutions gallery](https://adoption.microsoft.com/en-us/sample-solution-gallery/?sortby=creationDateTime-true&keyword=&product=Viva&action=ajax_plugin_call_sample_solution_gallery), [Adaptive Card Designer](https://adaptivecards.io/designer/), [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), and many documentation resources, and of course to the best community in the world 😍.

 ![help and feedback](images/help-and-feedback.png)